 Whatever happens, the doctor will explain all your delivery options and the risks involved, so you can make an informed decision on what option to choose.

 As you approach your due date, your body really starts getting ready.
-Vaginal discharge and mucous may increase and you may also experience more Braxton Hicks contractions.
+Vaginal discharge and mucus may increase and you may also experience more Braxton Hicks contractions.
 Often known as ‘false labour’, Braxton Hicks are uterine contractions.
 They tighten and relax periodically and can occur throughout pregnancy, becoming more noticeable in the later stages.
 They are irregular, and can last for a few hours, but always stop.
 They tend not to be as long as a true labour contraction, which will increase in intensity, frequency and duration.

 Towards the latter stages of pregnancy, your uterus stops pressing on your diaphragm, so you should find it easier to breathe.
 However, as your uterus is instead pushing on your bladder, you may have the urge to run to the bathroom every two minutes.

 Prepare to be patient